 A Monte Carlo simulation simply uses the parameters of your strategy like win rate and win/loss per trade.
 Then it simulates thousands of trades with those properties, to see what your worst drawdown might possibly turn out to be.

 For example, you might have a maximum of 4 losing trades in a row in testing.
-However, a Monte Carlo simulation shows that you can potentially have up to 10 losing trades in a row.
+However, a Monte Carlo simulation might show you that you can potentially have up to 8 losing trades in a row.